 Are you thinking about whether being a digital nomad is something for you?
 Or that a steady job in corporate life is more you thing?
 I have to say – I cannot remember the last time I regretted my decision to quit my job and become an entrepreneur and digital nomad.
 Still, my life as an IT consultant with a large international firm also had its advantages.
-There are 5 things I miss as a digital nomad sometimes 🙂
+My adventurous lifestyle has uncountable advantages, but there are 5 things I miss as a digital nomad sometimes 🙂

 Working with young, smart, driven and ambitious people brings out the best in me.
 In my corporate job, I was surrounded by these people all the time.
 It was super motivating and we could learn so much from each other.
-Everyone was always ready to help someone else out or to have a beer after work if it was a long day
+Everyone was always ready to help someone else out or to have a beer after work if it was a long day.
+Even though my colleagues would often distract me hundreds of times a day, they in no way compare with the distractions I deal with while travelling and working online 😉

 In a large corporate firm, there is usually someone who has already done what you are trying to do.
 Therefore, if you don’t know how to do something, you reach out to a manager, an SME (subject matter expert) or someone else in the firm via the intranet.
 There is always someone with more experience than you, which creates a great learning curve.